 You can install the released version of climaemet from CRAN with:

-install.packages("climaemet")You can install the developing version of climaemet using the r-universe:
+install.packages("climaemet")You can install the development version of climaemet using the r-universe:

 # Install climaemet in R: